dezuhan/Koge-Kanban/README.md

 # Koge Kanban

 A streamlined Kanban board featuring drag-and-drop management, table views, and project organization.
-This application is designed to run entirely in your browser using LocalStorage for data persistence, making it perfect for self-hosted, local device usage without complex server setups.
+This application requires a local MariaDB server for data persistence.

 ## Features

 *   **Project Management**: Create multiple projects/workspaces.
 *   **Kanban Board**: Drag-and-drop tasks between custom columns.
 *   **Table View**: A structured list view of all tasks.
-*   **Media Support**: Attach image links or upload images (saved locally).
+*   **Media Support**: Attach image links or upload images (saved to DB).
-*   **Customization**: Customize column colors (backgrounds reflect the column color) and priority settings.
+*   **Customization**: Customize column colors and priority settings.
-*   **Offline First**: Data is stored in your browser's LocalStorage.
+*   **Database Driven**: Data is stored in a MariaDB database.
-*   **Optional Database**: Can connect to a MariaDB database via a local Node.js server.
-If the server is unreachable, it automatically falls back to LocalStorage.

 ## Prerequisites

 *   **Node.js**: Version 18.0.0 or higher.
 *   **NPM**: Included with Node.js.
-*   **(Optional) MariaDB**: If you want to use database persistence.
+*   **MariaDB**: Required for data storage.

-## Installation & Setup (Self-Hosted Local Device)
+## Installation & Setup

 Follow these steps to run the application on your local machine.